Skip to content

 Calculate Projection Screen Dimensions for Your Space

 Our projection screen calculator helps you determine the optimal screen size based on your room dimensions, seating distance, and projector capabilities.
 Enter your diagonal screen size and aspect ratio to instantly calculate the exact width and height needed for your installation.
-Before sizing the screen, use the projector throw calculator to confirm your projector can reach the target diagonal from its mounting position.
+The viewing distance calculator calculates the optimal seating distance for any screen size and resolution using THX and SMPTE standards.

 Projection Screen Size Guidelines